 Instructions

-- In a large bowl, combine the ricotta cheese, cottage cheese, half of the parmesan, and half of the mozzarella cheese.
-Stir until combined.
-Stir in the eggs, parsely, salt, pepper, and nutmeg.
+- In a large bowl, combine the ricotta cheese, cottage cheese, half of the Parmesan, and half of the mozzarella cheese.
+Stir until combined, then mix in the eggs, parsley, salt, pepper, and nutmeg.

-- Bake at 350 degrees for 45 min-1 hour.
+- Bake in your preheated oven for 45 minutes-1 hour.
 Remove the foil for the last 10 minutes and bake until the cheese is golden.

 Notes